FormidablePencil/EmojITackToes/README.md

 # Online multiplayer Emoji-Tack-Toes

-You can find app in the App Store at: https://play.google.com/store/apps/details?id=com.emoji.emojitacktoes
+You can find the app in the App Store at: https://play.google.com/store/apps/details?id=com.emoji.emojitacktoes

 ## Demo